-<CHN>20

-<CHT>HusserlUSSERL onON EmotionalEMOTIONAL ExpectationsEXPECTATIONS andAND EmotionalEMOTIONAL DispositionsDISPOSITIONS TowardsTOWARD theTHE FutureFUTURE
+Draft copy.
+Please cite published version:

+Cabrera, Celia.
+2023.
+Husserl on Emotional Expectations and Emotional Dispositions Towards the Future.
+A Contribution to Mindfulness Debates on Present Moment Awareness and Emotional Regulation, in The Routledge Handbook of the Phenomenology of Mindfulness, edited by Susi Ferrarelo & Christos Hadjioannou, 304-316: https://doi.org/10.4324/9781003350668

-<CHST>A Contribution to Mindfulness Debates on Present Moment Awareness and Emotional Regulation
+Husserl on Emotional Expectations and Emotional Dispositions Toward the Future.
+A Contribution to Mindfulness Debates on Present Moment Awareness and Emotional Regulation

-<CHAU>Celia Cabrera

-<abstracttitle>Abstract
+Abstract

-<abstracttext>In this chapter, I approach the anticipatory character of experience and the possibility of focusing on the present from the viewpoint of Husserlian phenomenology.
+In this chapter, I approach the anticipatory character of experience and the possibility of focusing on the present from the viewpoint of Husserlian phenomenology.
 I do this by analyzing in particular the emotional dimension of expectations.
-In the framework of Husserlian phenomenology, the concept of emotional expectation describes a subject´s orientation towards what is coming as an affective tension, i.e., an emotional way of "being tensed" towards the future.
+In the framework of Husserlian phenomenology, the concept of emotional expectation describes a subject´s orientation toward what is coming as an affective tension, that is, an emotional way of “being tensed” toward the future.
 The general aim of the chapter is thus to explore the possible contributions of Husserl´s analyses of the relation between different temporal phases of consciousness to the debate in the context of mindfulness about the possibility of focusing on the now moment and observing and regulating emotions.
 First, I will present the concept of emotional expectation and the anticipatory dimension of time-consciousness in Husserl’s phenomenology.
 This requires clarifying the specific emotional character of expectations, that is, explaining how expectations are to be understood in the emotional sphere, in terms of how they both differ from and intertwine with intellectual expectations.
-Second, I will provide an overview of the sedimentation of feelings in emotional dispositions and of the "resonance" of feelings.
+Second, I will provide an overview of the sedimentation of feelings in emotional dispositions and of the “resonance” of feelings.
 Finally, I will refer to the role of attention in redirecting consciousness to the now, and in the observation of emotions.
 In this regard, I will argue that, even though every experience involves past, present, and future temporal modes, attention can favor what is given in the now and can intervene in order to observe emotions as they are going on.
 In general terms, I will try to describe the passive genesis of disposition that predelineates present experience and expectations regarding the future, and also to explore the possibility of actively intervening from the present to reconfigure this passive predelineation

-<KTRMH>Keywords

-<keywords>Edmund Husserl; Emotions; Time-consciousness; Attention.
+Keywords: Edmund Husserl; Emotions; Time-Consciousness; Attention

-<H1>Introduction
+Introduction